 Burnout could impact the doctor-patient relationship.

 Research shows that what doctors say, and how they say it, can impact patient outcomes.

 A recent study found that itchiness from a skin test improved more quickly when patients heard encouraging words from their doctors.

 In a similar study, researchers assessed whether the perceived warmth and competency of a doctor impacts patient health.
 The study found that a placebo cream reduced allergic reactions only when the doctor projected warmth and competence.
 When the doctor said the same message, but acted colder and less competent, the placebo cream had no effect.

 This research suggests that when doctors don’t connect with their patients in a warm, encouraging manner, they may put the chances of successful treatment at risk.
 Doctor-patient rapport has important effects on a patient’s physical health.

-Can burned out doctors provide warm, encouraging encounters?
-Probably not as easily as doctors who do not feel burnout.
+Can burned-out doctors provide warm, encouraging encounters?
+Probably, but perhaps not as easily as doctors who do not feel burnout.

 How can doctor burnout be reduced?

 The “Crisis in Health Care” report outlines 3 steps that could reduce doctor burnout: